 Further down on the blog I have more information on life in the lumber camps and photographs of Raber Bay.
 Working in the mills must have been difficult.
 Nonetheless, from several of the photographs that we have it seems they had some time for a bit of whimsy.

-According to the 1910 census, John Kerr, Mae, George, and a servant (how they were able to afford a servant remains a mystery although labor was probably fairly cheap at that time–although, I believe the word servant may have had multiple interpretations, including boarder), lived in the same household.
-Not long after, Mae and George, moved to their first home in Canada.
+Mae was living with her father at the lumber camp at Raber when she met my grandfather, George, who left the farm only a few miles away to work at the lumber mill.
+Mae and George were married in 1910 (more information below).
+According to the 1910 census, John Kerr, Mae, George, and a servant (how they were able to afford a servant remains a mystery although labor was probably fairly cheap at that time–although, I believe the word servant may have had multiple interpretations, including border), lived in the same household.
+Not long after, Mae and George moved to their first home in Canada.
 By 1914 they had moved to Detroit where George worked at the main Dodge plant until his retirement.

 John Kerr wrote his last letter to his daughter in November 1915 from Camp.